 Gansui-ji, Buddhist temple in Hamakita Ward, Japan.

-A stone chamber was built in 1312 specifically to protect a stone Buddha statue, and this structure was later recognized as an Important Cultural Property.
-The chamber shows how carefully ancient craftsmen preserved works of art.
+A stone chamber was built in 1312 specifically to house and protect a stone Buddha statue, and it was later designated as an Important Cultural Property in Japan.
+What makes it worth noticing is that the chamber itself, not just what it holds, was considered worth protecting.

 The community of curious travelers